Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx8-asymmetric-commits.md

 <details>
   <summary>Step 5: Serialize and Append Sighash Type</summary>

-Finally, we need to format our signature for inclusion in the transaction.
-We serialize it using DER encoding (the standard Bitcoin signature format), then append the sighash type byte (0x01 for SIGHASH_ALL) to the end.
+Finally, the grand finale - we'll serialize our signature, using DER encoding, and then append the sighash type byte (0x01 for SIGHASH_ALL) to the end.

-Bitcoin requires this sighash type byte to be appended to every signature to indicate what parts of the transaction are covered by the signature.

 ```rust
 let mut sig_bytes = sig.serialize_der().to_vec();